funkyADers/cs207-FinalProject/docs/milestone1.md

 #### Directory Structure:
 .\docs

     \base

     \utils

 .\funkyAD

     \tests

     \base

     \utils

 .\examples

 #### Modules (functionality)
-forward - forward diffferentiation AD, give function as an argument and return backward - backward differentation AD
+forward - forward diffferentiation AD, give function as an argument and return

+(optional) backward - backward differentation AD

 #### Test suite
-Our test suite will live with \funkyAD
-TravisCI, CodeCov, and both doctests and unittests
+Our test suite will live within \funkyAD.
+We plan to use TravisCI, CodeCov, doctests and unittests for testing.

 #### Distribution
 PyPI